Loading…

 1. Reduce gap

-To achieve a strong adhesive bond, it is important to minimise the gap between the wood and concrete surfaces.
+Minimise the gap between the wood and concrete surfaces.
 This can be done by cutting, filing, or sanding the surfaces to ensure an even contact area.

 2. Prepare the surfaces